dryajov/alicatejs/README.md

 Javascript lacks a standard way of defining and importing modules, the Asynchronous Module Definition API fills in this gap pretty nicely.
 Using AMD, gives the code base a lot more structure and makes it more pleasant to work with.

 ###Why jQuery?
-jQuery allows to interact with the DOM without worrying about browser specific quirks, and due to its popularity chances are that it is already deployed to the end user site.
+jQuery allows to interact with the DOM without worrying about browser specific quirks, and due to its popularity chances are that it's already deployed to the end user site.